Graduate Admissions

 How to apply

-A complete application should contain the following materials:
+A complete online application would contain the following:

-- Official transcripts for all your completed undergraduate and graduate study
+- Transcripts for all your undergraduate and graduate study

-- A statement of purpose.
-(Applicants who wish to be considered for the Ph.D. program in Ancient Philosophy or the History and Philosophy of Science should indicate this in their statement of purpose.)
+- A statement of purpose (applicants who wish to be considered for the concentration in Ancient Philosophy or History and Philosophy of Science should indicate this in their statement of purpose)

 For information on application deadlines and other important dates please see the UCB Graduate Admissions site.